JakubBartoszewicz/DeePaC/README.md

 from a set of weights to use it with a different Python binary.

 ## Dependencies
 DeePaC requires Tensorflow, Keras, Biopython, Scikit-learn and matplotlib.
+Python 3.4+ is supported.